C++98 OOP: Deep Dive into Classes and Objects

 UARTPort uart(1, 115200);

-}This pattern of "check if hardware is ready first, then create an instance" is very common in embedded development, and static member functions happen to provide exactly this calling capability—"related to the class, but not requiring an instance."
+}This pattern of "checking if the hardware is ready before creating an instance" is very common in embedded development.
+Static member functions provide exactly this capability: "associated with the class, but not requiring an instance."

 6. const Member Functions